 Spiritual Aging is the next frontier for those of us growing old.
 And while we each have to go our own way, we don’t have to walk alone.
 The Spiritual Aging community we are building together here at Substack has been growing together since the beginning of summer 2024.
 Approaching 2000 in the larger community and 100 in the paid membership, there has never been an unkind word passed between us.
 We have been building the kind of civil society we believe answers the philosopher’s ultimate question: “How are we to live?”

-It is no accident that I am choosing today to post the Spiritual Aging Community Guidelines.
-In the future, I will be adding a link to these guidelines in the Welcome email so that we are all on the same page of elevated trust.
+The Spiritual Aging Community Guidelines were created and shared using Substack best practices so we are all on the same page of elevated trust.
 I want this to be that rarest and most precious of offerings for our shared times: a safe place where we can grow towards our full human potential in the company of like-hearted others.
+Of course, deepening the conversation about spiritual aging online is new territory for us all and I appreciate your taking this leap of faith with me, trusting that we will all learn as we go.

-At this point, as week by week we grow towards the Spiritual Aging Study and Support Group (SASS)’s launch goal of 100 paid members, I am reassured by how many in this inner circle I have come to know personally.
+I am reassured by how many in this inner circle I have come to know personally.
 Many are my peers—authors, scholars, therapists, professionals in related fields.
 Others are personal friends and readers/participants who have become supporters.
 I am excited by the number of recent pledges and newcomers who have felt called to commit to our community of old souls.
 There’s still room for more.
 We have volunteer monitors assigned to help things run smoothly but with our small numbers, we will also rely upon ourselves and each other to maintain community standards.
 Without further ado, the Guidelines:

 Spiritual Aging Community Guidelines